hwikgren/PNANetwork/NetworkCreation/Readme.md

 Using <b>bimodal.csv</b> one gets a bimodal network with both documents and the individuals appearing in them.

 The files with the pairs (with names) can be found in the folder Output!
 Those can also be used in Gephi, but then the metadata of the persons is not availbale in the graph.
+A line with Source;Target;Weight has to be added to the beginning of the file in order to use in Gephi.

 #### Making the network and writing csv-files